Leprekus/trackedProjects/js/medium-clone/README.md

 * A reference field can point to another entity like in a relational db.

 Once the schema is created it has to be imported and added to the 'schemaTypes' array in index.ts under schema folders.

+## React Hook Form
+To get data from the front end to the backend, first you have to define the form interface and assign it to the useForm hook.
+---
+    const {
+    register,
+    handleSubmit,
+    formState: { errors },
+    } = useForm<IformInput>();
+---